YasirHamid-224299/CodSoft_tsk2/README.md

 # Introduction
-This is second task Personal_Portfolio @CodSoft
+This is an Personal_portfolio for CodSoft level-1 task_2